Sign In / Sign Out

 *Students interested in pursuing both fiction and poetry at the 400-level, must check with thier academic advisor to ensure that the necessary courses (ENG 487, ENG 488, ENG 498: Fiction, ENG 498: Poetry) will fit thier degree plan.
 Students must submit two portfolios--one in fiction, one in poetry--to be considered for admittance into advanced coursework in both areas.

 Students pursuing the Creative Writing Concentration must either select as thier major the bachelor's in English with a concentration in creative writing upon being admitted to ASU or, after entering the university, meet with an English advisor to change to this major and concentration.*

-PLEASE NOTE: Students admitted to begin 400-level coursework through the Fall Portfolio Review will start their coursework in Spring 2019: English 488 (fiction), in Spring and their capstone course, English 498, in Fall 2019.
-English 487/488 and 498 may not be taken simultaineously.
-Students who are interested in pursuing poetry, should plan to submit a portfolio during the Spring Portfolio Review to begin coursework in the the Fall of 2019.
+PLEASE NOTE: Students admitted to begin 400-level coursework through the Spring 2019 Portfolio Review will start their coursework in Fall 2019.
+English 488 (fiction) or English 487 (poetry) will be taken in Fall semester.
+The capstone course, English 498, will be taken in Spring 2020 semester.
+English 487/488 and English 498 may not be taken simultaineously.

 Bachelor of Arts in English with concentration in Creative Writing Checksheet - ba_english_creative_writing.pdf